quchen/articles/write_yourself_a_brainfuck.md

       faster: now jumping back `n` instructions is O(1) instead of O(n)!

-   3. (open-ended) Various optimizations: You could combine multiple uses of `Increment` so that instread of adding 1 five times, you could just add a single 5; successive uses of `+` and `-` cancel out, as do `>` and `<`.
+   3. (open-ended) Various optimizations: You could combine multiple uses of `Increment` so that instead of adding 1 five times, you could just add a single 5; successive uses of `+` and `-` cancel out, as do `>` and `<`.
       And then there are higher-level optimizations as well of course, such as rewriting `[-]` to "set to zero or error if cell content is negative".